b1f6c1c4/gh-index/README.md

 npm i -g gh-index
-gh-index                          # h-index of myself gh-index -a                       # other indexes of myself gh-index [-a] /friends            # ... of my followers and following gh-index [-a] b1f6c1c4 IoriOikawa # ... of some one(s) else
+gh-index                          # h-index of myself gh-index -a                       # other indexes of myself gh-index [-a] /mutual             # ... of my followers intersect following gh-index [-a] /friends            # ... of my followers union following gh-index [-a] /followers          # ... of my followers gh-index [-a] /followings         # ... of my following gh-index [-a] b1f6c1c4 IoriOikawa # ... of some one(s) else
 ```